 View of the period gardens - photography Jayne Lloyd

-The front gardens are open all year round and are a popular open green space in busy inner-city Shoreditch.
+The front gardens are open all year round from 7.30am - 5pm and are a popular open green space in busy inner-city Shoreditch.
 The garden layout follows that described in our almshouse records, with large areas of grass on either side of a central path leading to the chapel, bordered by magnificent 100-year-old London plane trees.

 The herb garden is laid out in a traditional, formal plan, centred on a bronze water feature by local artist Kate Malone.
 The planting scheme shows the many household uses of herbs, with separate beds for medicinal, culinary, aromatic and dye plants.